248.AI

 Visual System That Scales

-A brand built on three principles: dots, grayscale, restraint.
-That extend cleanly from the logo mark to any future surface the company needs.
+A brand built on three principles — dots, grayscale, restraint — that extend cleanly from the logo mark to any future surface the company needs.

 Reflection

-Instead, the strongest move was to take things away — hue, imagery, weight variation, visual noise — until what remained was just enough to carry the concept.
+248.AI is the project where I saw most clearly how much of brand design is about restraint.
+The brand could have had a color, photography, or a standard AI-category look.
+Each of those would have made it louder and weaker.
+The strongest move was to take things away — hue, imagery, weight variation, visual noise — until what remained was just enough to carry the concept.
 A grid, some dots, a typeface, and one living idea.